-- Enhance the teaching and learning environment for students and faculty. - Build a flexible cyberinfrastructure for research, scholarship, and creative works. - Support and enhance the functionality of administrative, business, financial, human resources, and student information systems. - Strengthen the hardware and software infrastructure to support improved IT communications and productivity tools. - Improve information technology policies, organization, planning, communications, and professional development. - Engage USC's 4-year and Regional Campuses as full partners in IT enterprise decisions and initiatives. - Represent USC System interests in local, regional, and national IT forums. - Engage the entire USC System community to make 2012 a year of focused IT planning.
+- Enhance the teaching and learning environment for students and faculty. - Build a flexible cyberinfrastructure for research, scholarship, and creative works. - Support and enhance the functionality of administrative, business, financial, human resources, and student information systems. - Strengthen the hardware and software infrastructure to support improved IT communications and productivity tools. - Improve information technology policies, organization, planning, communications, and professional development. - Engage USC's 4-year and Regional Campuses as full partners in IT enterprise decisions and initiatives. - Represent USC System interests in local, regional, and national IT forums. - Engage the entire USC System community to make 2012/2013 a year of focused planning about the future of information and its enabling technologies.